 - U-factor rating: The National Fenestration Rating Council (NFRC) gives ratings to windows in the form of U-factors.
 The lower the U-factor rating, the better the window is.
 The NFRC will also grade windows for home or commercial use.
 Look for “AA” or “residential” labels for home windows.

 - Materials: The materials used for windows go beyond the window glass.
-Window frames are available in several materials including vinyl, wood, and aluminum.
+Window frames are available in several materials including composite, wood, and aluminum.
 You can choose the best material that fits your budget and style.

 - Construction and installation: You want your new windows to be constructed using the highest quality materials and processes and installed by experienced technicians.
 Homespire Windows are manufactured in Pennsylvania and held to the highest quality standards and we only use W2, employee installers.